Thwani47/distributed-calculator/README.md

 - **go-subtractor** - This is a Go service which subtracts two numbers.
 - **csharp-adder** - This is a C# service which adds two numbers.
 - **python-multiplier** - This is a Python service which multiplies two numbers.
-- **express-divider** - This is a Node.js service which divides two numbers.
+- **nestjs-divider** - This is a Nest.js service which divides two numbers.

 Here's a high-level architecture of the project:
 ![Architecture](./assets/distributed_calculator_arch.png)